sh1ggy/sh1ggy-web/posts/7RMDIGS.md

 ## Prelude

-The subjects had us regularly communicating with both a university tutor and client to make sure that we were hitting our deadlines and were on track for the direction of the project.
+The subjects had my team regularly communicating with both a university tutor and client to make sure that we were hitting our deadlines and were on track for the direction of the project.
 The Redland Museum client was given to our team of four where we would be creating a **Display Information and Guidance System** involving both a phone app and a browser-based management portal.

 The project we were given had 4 years worth of work, done by 4 different teams and so a lot of the challenge came from determining what exactly our role was in the whole scheme of things.
 This was made even more challenging since we had no way to contact any of the other teams nor access to their previous GitHub repository, having to resort to communicating surface level technicals through the client.